opl-/beatsaber-http-status/protocol.md

 		"songAuthorName": String, // Song author name
 		"levelAuthorName": String, // Beatmap author name
 		"songCover": null | String, // Base64 encoded PNG image of the song cover "songHash": String, // Unique beatmap identifier.
-At most 32 characters long.
 Same for all difficulties.
+Is extracted from the levelId and will return null for OST and WIP songs.
 		"levelId": String, // Raw levelId for a song.
 Same for all difficulties.
 		"songBPM": Number, // Song Beats Per Minute "noteJumpSpeed": Number, // Song note jump movement speed, how fast the notes move towards the player.